AllureOfTheStars/Allure/PLAYING.md

 Playing Allure of the Stars
 ===========================

-Playing Allure of the Stars involves walking around the dungeon (err, a Solar System space-ship that incidentally closely resembles a fantasy dungeon, in this pre-release version of the game), alone or in a party of fearless adventurers, jumping between levels, bumping into monsters, doors and walls, gathering magical treasure and making creative use of it.
-The bloodthirsty monsters do the same, intelligence allowing, while tirelessly chasing the noble heroes by smell and night-sight.
+Playing Allure of the Stars involves walking around a Solar System space-ship, alone or in a party of trusted crew-members, gaining access to new levels, bumping into hostile intruders, doors and walls, gathering technical resources and making creative use of them.
+The bloodthirsty alien monsters do the same, intelligence allowing, while tirelessly chasing the noble heroes by smell and night-sight.